integration code

 Author: Valerie Baker

 Influencer marketing is nothing new, but it has recently become a buzzword in the marketing world.
-Influencer marketing combines old and new marketing tools, taking the idea of a celebrity endorsement and integrating content marketing and social media marketing.
-The main difference between influencer marketing and a traditional celebrity endorsement is that influencers do not have to be a traditional celebrity, it doesn’t require traditional media outlets, and it usually involves a collaboration between the brand and influencers.
+Influencer marketing combines traditional and digital marketing tools, leveraging the concept of celebrity endorsement by integrating content marketing and social media marketing.
+The main difference between influencer marketing and a traditional celebrity endorsement is that influencers do not have to be traditional celebrities, it doesn’t require traditional media outlets, and it usually involves a collaboration between the brand and influencers.
 So, how does influencer marketing work, and is it right for your business?

 Who is an Influencer?
 What Makes an Influencer?

 Influencers can be found anywhere online.
-What makes them influential is their large following on the web and social media, and the engagement of those followers that will make them purchase products or services that they recommend.
+What makes them influential is their large following on the web and social media, and the engagement of those followers, which will make them purchase products or services that they recommend.

-Influencers typically garner large followings on YouTube, Instagram or have their own blogs where they produce content.
-While there are plenty of fashion bloggers and Instagram models with millions of followers that are making their living promoting products, those are not necessarily always the best people to work with your brand.
+Influencers typically garner large followings on YouTube, Instagram, or have their own blogs where they produce content.
+While there are plenty of fashion bloggers and Instagram models with millions of followers who are making their living promoting products, those are not necessarily always the best people to work with your brand.

-Some examples of some of the top influencers on social media are: YouTube vlogger Casey Neistat posts daily videos on his YouTube channel to over 10 million subscribers, who has done brand deals with Nike, Samsung, Google, and Mercedes Benz.
+Some examples of some of the top influencers on social media are: YouTube vlogger Casey Neistat posts daily videos on his YouTube channel to over 10 million subscribers, who have done brand deals with Nike, Samsung, Google, and Mercedes-Benz.
 He also won GW’s “New Media Star” Man of the Year award.
-On Instagram, one of the most fashion influencers is Chiara Ferragni who has 15.1 million followers and has collaborated with brands like Christian Dior, Louis Vuitton, Chanel, and Tommy Hilfiger and was even featured on the cover of Vogue.
+On Instagram, one of the most fashion influencers is Chiara Ferragni, who has 15.1 million followers and has collaborated with brands like Christian Dior, Louis Vuitton, Chanel, and Tommy Hilfiger, and was even featured on the cover of Vogue.

-The “Micro-influencer” term refers to influencers who have anywhere between 10,000 to 500,000 followers, have highly engaged audiences and usually operate in a specific niche – and can be highly effective when you find the right influencer to represent your brand.
-Micro influencers may be harder to identify then larger influencers that are more visible, but by taking the time and research to find someone you can see great results.
-An example of a micro influencer in a niche would be Jen of the Pretty Neat Living Youtube channel who makes videos for stay at home moms and housewives and has worked with brands like Nordstroms and Trader Joes.
-For any brand trying to target moms, it can be beneficial to work with an influencer that has a following in that specific niche.
+The “Micro-influencer” term refers to influencers who have anywhere between 10,000 to 500,000 followers, have highly engaged audiences, and usually operate in a specific niche, and can be highly effective when you find the right influencer to represent your brand.
+Micro influencers may be harder to identify than larger influencers who are more visible, but by taking the time and research to find someone, you can see great results.
+An example of a micro influencer in a niche would be Jen of the Pretty Neat Living YouTube channel, who makes videos for stay-at-home moms and housewives and has worked with brands like Nordstrom and Trader Joe’s.
+For any brand trying to target moms, it can be beneficial to work with an influencer who has a following in that specific niche.

 How to Get Influencer Marketing Right